jklmnn/gnat-llvm/README.md

       $ make

+  This command might fail sometimes, probably due to a bug that the build environment fails to pick up the built clang binaries.
+In this case running `make` again usually fixes the problem.

 This creates a "ready to use" set of directories "bin" and "lib" under llvm-interface which you can put in your PATH:

     PATH=$PWD/llvm-interface/bin:$PATH

+To be able to generate Xtensa binaries the locally built clang also has to be added to the PATH:

+    PATH=$PWD/llvm/llvm-obj/bin:$PATH

 - If you want in addition to generate bitcode for the GNAT runtime, you can do: